 Ovotesticular DSD is the rarest disorder of sex development in humans and has an approximate incidence of less than 1/20,000.
 At least 500 affected individuals have been reported.

-Ovotesticular DSD is diagnosed by a combination of tests including chromosome analysis, hormone testing, ultrasound and MRI.
+Ovotesticular DSD is diagnosed by a combination of tests including chromosome and genetic analysis, hormone testing, ultrasound or MRI and gonadal biopsy.

 A team of professionals with experience in treating disorders of sex development should work together to treat a child with ovotesticular DSD.

 Recommendations about treatment have evolved in recent years.
 Gender assignment remains recommended in the neonatal period, based on the appearance of the external genitalia, the formation of the internal reproductive glands, the potential for fertility and the available medical literature.
 But lack of outcome data has led to challenge the practice of early genital surgery.